nanoPump/syringePump/README.md

 ## DIY Bill of Materials
 1. Mechanical Parts
     1. 3x 400by500mm 4.5mm tall Acrylic Sheets - [Recomended Supplier](http://uk.rs-online.com/web/p/solid-plastic-sheets/0824525/) in the UK or worldwide using Part Number for [RS Components](http://rs-online.com): 824-525
-    2. SFU1605 250mm Ballscrew with corresponding BF12+BK12 Support bearings.
+    2. SFU1605 250mm Ballscrew with corresponding BF12 and BK12 Support bearings.
 These can easily be found on ebay.
     3. LM8UU Linear Ball Bearings - 8mm Shaft
     4. 8mm Stainless Steel Rods

 2. Electrical Parts
+    1. 12V Power Supply
+    2. Stepper Motor driver: TB6600 or similar
+    3. Arduino Uno
+    4. USB Cable

 ## Design and DIY Guidelines
-The file `Syringe_Pump__Master_12_4_17_LASER_CUT_4.5mm_acrylic.AI` contains the Adobe Illustrator design for laser cutting 3 pieces of **400by500mm** 4.5mm (5mm) thick Acrylic/Plexiglass which can then be used to build the mechanical parts of the syringe
+The file `Syringe_Pump__Master_12_4_17_LASER_CUT_4.5mm_acrylic.AI` contains the Adobe Illustrator design for laser cutting 3 pieces of **400by500mm** 4.5mm (5mm) thick Acrylic/Plexiglass which can then be used to build the remaining mechanical parts of the syringe

 ## Arduino | Control Board Software Installation